landerban/hackathon-project/README.md

 - Our website provides users an interactive art experience.
 - Coopreate or compete against strangers from the internet.
-- Website features a pixelated canvas, where users can place pixels on.
+- Website features a pixelated canvas, where any user can place pixels on.
 - The 8 colors that the useres can choose from are carefully curated to match the background image's tone.
 - Users can only place one pixel per the given time limit (10 seconds, 60 seconds or 1800 seconds).
 - The canvas is rotated out periodically to ensure a fresh experience.